Radiative neutron capture cross section of $^{242}$Pu measured at n_TOF-EAR1 in the unresolved resonance region up to 600 keV: Analysis

 The neutron capture yield $Y$ is defined as the probability for an incident neutron to undergo a capture reaction and is related to the capture $\sigma_{\gamma}$ and total $\sigma_{tot}$ cross sections as:

 where all the quantities but $n$ are neutron energy dependent.

 Experimentally, the $^{242}$Pu capture yield in the URR was determined using the following expression:

-$C(E_{n})$ and $B(E_{n})$ being the unweighted distributions of total and background counts per pulse displayed in Figure~\ref{Fig_summary_bckgs}, $\Phi(E_{n})$ the total number of neutrons of a given energy $E_{n}$ reaching n\_TOF-EAR1 in each pulse~\cite{Barbagallo:2013} and $\varepsilon_{c}(E_{n})$ the detection efficiency, which has been assessed with the methodology discussed in Section~\ref{sec:Efficiency}.
+$C(E_{n})$ and $B(E_{n})$ being the unweighted distributions of total and background counts per pulse displayed in Fig.~\ref{Fig_summary_bckgs}, $\Phi(E_{n})$ the total number of neutrons of a given energy $E_{n}$ reaching n\_TOF-EAR1 in each pulse~\cite{Barbagallo:2013} and $\varepsilon_{c}(E_{n})$ the detection efficiency, which has been assessed with the methodology discussed in Sec.~\ref{sec:Efficiency}.
 Last, $F_{norm}^{thr}$ is the threshold-dependent normalization factor calculated as:

 where $F_{c}^{thr}$ is the product of $f_{mc}$, $f_{thr}$ and $f_{ce}$, correction factors to the efficiency due to multiple counting, fraction of the response below the detection threshold and internal conversion.
 The reader is referred to Ref.~\cite{JLerendegui:RRR} for a detailed description of these corrections and associated uncertainties. $f^{thr}_{SRM}$ is the absolute normalization factor obtained via the SRM~\cite{SRM_Macklin} by fitting the plateau of the saturated resonance at 4.9~eV in the capture yield of a thick (100~$\mu$m) $^{197}$Au target with the SAMMY code~\cite{SAMMY}.
-The average weighting factor $\langle W^{thr}\rangle$$\langle W^{thr}\rangle$ was introduced in Sec.
+The average weighting factor $\langle W^{thr}\rangle$ was introduced in Sec.
 II.B (see also Ref.~\cite{JLerendegui:RRR}).
-The us of the AWF method allows one to assess the absolute capture efficiency at low neutron energies.
+The use of the AWF method allows one to assess the absolute capture efficiency at low neutron energies.
 The absolute normalization $F_{norm}^{thr}$ has been calculated from the RRR ($E_n\leq$1~keV) only for $E_{thr}$ =150~keV used to analyze the neutron-energy range $E_n<$100~keV.
 The yield at $E_n>$100~keV, analyzed with a threshold $E_{thr}$ =750~keV, has been normalized using the 2.67 eV resonance.
 The total systematic uncertainty related to the normalization is slightly below 2\%, as described in detail in Ref.~\cite{JLerendegui:RRR}.